 Join LeAndra Ross from AccessLex Institute as she breaks down the sometimes-complicated world of student loan repayment.
 Learn how to choose a repayment plan that works for you!

 Join Jennifer DiSanza, JD, AFC® from nonprofit AccessLex Institute as she discusses the financial actions you can take as you prepare for and transition to life after law school.
-The Virtual Office Hours series connects you with experts to help you thrive as law student and prepare for
+The Virtual Office Hours series connects you with experts to help you thrive as a law student and prepare

 Jacquie Carroll, Ed.D., AFC® from nonprofit AccessLex Institute walks through how to develop financial resiliency – an important skill for navigating uncertain times.
-The Virtual Office Hours series connects you with experts to help you thrive as law student and prepare for life
+The Virtual Office Hours series connects you with experts to help you thrive as a law student and prepare for

 Your loan debt probably already feels crushing.
 Discussions are underway to ease your burden, but their success is uncertain.